Sikandar-irfan/Temp-mail/README.md

 ## 💻 Usage

-When you run the encrypted application, required dependencies will be automatically installed.
+When you run the application, required dependencies will be automatically installed.
 Just run:

 ```bash
 python Temp-mail.py